tomchadwin/tom.chadw.in/_posts/2019-02-02-ScrapingWebmapsWithweb2qgis.md

 (an hour or so of auto-nerdsnipe later, I didn't really fancy that), I needed to execute my own JS in the context of the webpage.
-My main eureka moment in the limited development of web2qgis was to realize that I had already used a JS parser in JSON: QtWebKit.
+My main eureka moment in the limited development of web2qgis was to realize that I had already used a JS parser in Python: QtWebKit.

 ## What is QtWebkit?
 Let's break this question down.
 Qt is an open-source cross-platform framework